jormiquis/daily-code-exercises/README.md

 ## 🤖 Example of My weekly Code Process

-Here’s how I approach each day’s exercise:
+Here’s how I approach each week’s exercise:

 1. **Task:** Given a specific problem (e.g., implementing a sorting algorithm), I start by understanding the requirements.
 2. **Solution:** I write a simple solution and test it.